Pothos in water turning yellow | How to fix it

 Here are the top ways to solve the problem of pothos plant leaves turning yellow in water.
 There are easy steps to help the plant grow green leaves.

-Check the roots
+1. Check the Roots

 The first step if you are raising a cutting in water is to check the root growth.
 You can expect that the plant will start to grow roots within a week of placing them in the water.
 After 3-4 weeks the pothos plant should have multiple roots that are 2-3 inches long.